A Level MathematicsOCR (MEI) (2 Years)

 Methods of Teaching

 Lessons will be varied, mixing investigations, class discussions, checking progress with mini-white boards, working collaboratively and completing the essential practice that will perfect your understanding.
 It is vital that you use your study periods to complete problems and review ideas.
-The graphical calculator offers tools for deepening our understanding, checking working and saving time.
-You will have opportunities to develop your calculator skills in lessons and your teacher will show you how to make effective use of the department intranet and other online resources.
+The graphical calculator is a great tool for deepening our understanding, checking working and saving time.
+You will have opportunities to develop your calculator skills in lessons and your teacher will show you how to make effective use of the department website and other online resources.
 The subject content will be assessed regularly by means of tests and assignments.

 There is a well-resourced workshop, for additional support, every lunchtime.
 Teachers and upper sixth students will be present at each session to offer you help.